FreeBSD Native Jail Tools: Bastille, Pot, and the Nomad Stack

 Hello from jail1

-No port forwarding needed.
-The jails are on the same subnet as the VM.
+No port forwarding was needed because the jails sit on the same subnet as the VM.

 Bastillefiles